 Ask A Wizard: How Does Ransomware Get Into My Computer?

 Bit-Wizards is committed to helping you better understand the complex IT topics, problems and solutions that can impact your business in 2022.
-This four-part Ask a Wizard series covers information meant to benefit the business community.
+This Ask a Wizard series covers information meant to benefit the business community.

 Q: How does ransomware get into my computer?